 Financial Risk Manager

 A financial risk manager’s mission is to reduce the risk to the health of a company, business, or other organization with financial operations.
-Many of these risks come from poor accounting or business decisions, as well as market volatility.
-But more recently, some of these risks come from cybersecurity threats.
-The MBA in cybersecurity offers a balance of business and cybersecurity threat training to allow financial risk managers to better manage cyberattack risks to their organizations.
+Many of these risks come from market volatility, but may also be the result of accounting errors or bad business decisions.
+In recent years, cybersecurity threats have become a major addition the list of common financial risks faced by organizations.
+The MBA in cybersecurity offers a balance of business and cybersecurity threat training to allow financial risk managers to better manage all forms of risk issues, including cyberattacks.

 Source: Bureau of Labor Statistics, 2019